 It has come to the attention of financial aid staff that some students may have been told that your summer units can be added to the past spring semester or the coming fall semester; this is not the case.
 Each semester and the units that you register for each semester, count only for that semester.
 Please remember that the above options are something that you should carefully consider when planning your academic year at FPU if you need financial assistance in the form of Federal Direct Loans.
 If you have any questions regarding what your financial aid options are, please do not hesitate to schedule an in-person or phone appointment with Financial Aid Counselor by calling the Financial Aid office at (559) 453-2041, or by stopping by the office on campus.
-The Seminary Financial Aid contact is Sarah Carmichael, you can email her at Sarah.Carmichael@fresno.edu.
+The Seminary Financial Aid contact is can be obtained from the Admissions Director.